kramble/FPGA-Litecoin-Miner/README.txt

 Scrypt algorithm is based on https://github.com/ckolivas/cgminer/blob/master/scrypt.c Discussion is at https://forum.litecoin.net/index.php/topic,5162.0.html

+Special thanks to fpgaminer for the original bitcoin mining code, teknohog for his LX150 code, also OrphanedGland, udif, TheSeven, makomk, and newMeat1 as credited on the fpgaminer bitcoin thread https://bitcointalk.org/index.php?topic=9047.0 and ngzhang for his Icarus/Lancelot boards and github.

 The scrypt algorithm is implemented using on-chip FPGA RAM, so should be portable to any FPGA large enough to support 1024kBit of RAM (512kBit with interpolation, eg DE0-Nano).
 External RAM support could be added, but requires the relevant RAM controller for the